 Digital Sources

 Store apps.
 Target Circle, the Kroger app, CVS ExtraCare, and the Walgreens app all let you clip manufacturer coupons digitally.
-They load directly to your loyalty account with no printing required.
-Most are one per account rather than per household.
+They load to your loyalty account with no printing required.

 Manufacturer websites.
 P&G, Unilever, and General Mills all run coupon sections on their own sites.
 These often carry higher face values than what appears in weekly inserts.

 Cashback apps.
-Ibotta, Fetch Rewards, and Checkout 51 work differently.
-They’re rebates, not coupons.
-But they layer on top of manufacturer coupons.
-Clip the coupon at checkout, then scan your receipt in the app afterward.
-Both savings stack.
+Ibotta, Fetch Rewards, and Checkout 51 work a bit differently – they’re rebates, not coupons.
+But they stack on top of manufacturer coupons, which is what really matters for your bottom line.

 In-Store Sources

 On-product coupons.
-These are the peel-off coupons stuck to the packaging.
-They’re called Instant Redeemable Coupons (IRCs), and they have the highest redemption rate of any coupon type at roughly 12.8%.
-Makes sense.
-The coupon is right there when you pick up the product.
+These are the peel-off coupons stuck directly to packaging.
+They’re called Instant Redeemable Coupons (IRCs).
+IRCs have a 12.8% redemption rate, the highest of any physical coupon format.
+It makes sense: you see the discount right there on the shelf, right when you’re deciding whether to buy.

 Register receipts.
 Catalina coupons print at the register after your purchase.
-These are manufacturer-funded and triggered by what you just bought.
-Keep them for your next shopping trip.
+They’re manufacturer-funded and triggered by what you just bought, so they’re often targeted to items you’ll actually use.

 Which Stores Accept Manufacturer Coupons (and Which Don’t)

 Most major US retailers accept manufacturer coupons.
-But a few notably do not, and it’s worth knowing before you plan a shopping trip around one.
+A few notably don’t.

-Costco, Sam’s Club, and Aldi do not accept manufacturer coupons.
-Costco issues its own member coupon booklets.
-Sam’s Club runs its own Instant Savings promotions.
-Aldi’s everyday low price model doesn’t include coupon acceptance.
-Warehouse clubs and discount grocers in general tend to fall into this category.
+Costco does not accept manufacturer coupons.
+It issues its own member coupon booklets.
+Sam’s Club runs its own Instant Savings system.
+Aldi’s everyday low-price model doesn’t include coupon acceptance.
+All three have been confirmed as of early 2026.

 StoreManufacturer Coupon Policy

-TargetOne manufacturer coupon (paper or digital) + one Target coupon + one Target Circle offer per item
+TargetOne manufacturer coupon (paper or digital) + one Target store coupon + one Target Circle offer per item (Target coupon policy)

-WalmartOne paper manufacturer coupon per item; no store coupons issued
+WalmartOne paper manufacturer coupon per item; Walmart no longer issues store coupons, using Walmart Cash digital rewards instead (Walmart coupon policy)

 KrogerOne manufacturer coupon (paper or digital) per item

-CVS PharmacyOne manufacturer coupon per qualifying item; can stack with ExtraBucks
+CVS PharmacyOne manufacturer coupon per qualifying item; stacks with ExtraBucks

-WalgreensOne manufacturer coupon (paper or digital) + eligible Walgreens coupons per item
+WalgreensOne manufacturer coupon (paper or digital) + eligible Walgreens store coupons per item

-PublixAccepts competitor coupons; allows coupon overage returned as store credit
+PublixAccepts competitor coupons; overage returned as store credit (Publix coupon policy)

 Dollar GeneralAccepts manufacturer coupons; Dollar General $5 off $25 coupons issued separately